Terms and Conditions of Service

 G. MAXIMUM DEPOSIT

-In all of the preceding cases, the security deposit may be increased to protect the financial interest of the Cooperative if deemed necessary by appropriate SECO personnel.
+In all of the preceding cases, the security deposit may be increased to protect the financial interest of the Cooperative if deemed necessary by appropriate Cooperative personnel.
 The amount should be such that it will protect the Cooperative against financial loss but should in no cases exceed twice the average monthly billing for electric energy.

 H. RECONNECT FEE FOR EXISTING MEMBER’S INACTIVE ACCOUNT